California HOA Document Requirements for Real Estate Closings

 Timeline

-The association has 10 days from receipt of a written request to provide the documents.
-This is a statutory deadline, but actual delivery times vary.
+The association has 10 days from receipt of a written request to hand over the documents.
+That's the statutory deadline.
+Reality is messier.

-Large management companies in California tend to deliver within 7-10 days.
-Smaller companies and self-managed HOAs may take longer.
-Rush delivery is available from most companies for an additional fee.
+Large management companies in California tend to deliver within 7 to 10 days.
+Smaller companies and self-managed HOAs?
+Could be longer.
+Rush delivery is available from most companies if you're willing to pay for it.

 Cost

 California does not cap HOA document fees.
-This is a significant difference from Florida and Texas.
+That's a big difference from Florida and Texas.

 Typical costs: